saltyorg/docs/docs/sandbox/apps/cloudflared.md

 ### 2. Setup

-Cloudflared requires a Cloudflated account, The only configuration that is required for Cloudflared role to create the tunnel is to provide it with a token in the settings file, Follow steps below to get this token
+Cloudflared requires a Cloudflare account, The only configuration that is required for the Cloudflared role to create the tunnel is to provide it with a token in the settings file, Follow steps below to get this token

-Sgn into your cloudflare account, Select Zero Trust
+Sgn into your Cloudflare account, Select Zero Trust

 Select Network > Tunnels > Create a tunnel